GordonL1/portfolio/README.md

 # Current Projects
 Currently I'm working on writing a basic operating system + shell in Rust.
-I'm using a tutorial from os.phil-opp.com to get started, but I plan on reimplementing my programming language interpreter so my OS can run prorgams in my prgramming language.
+I'm using a tutorial from os.phil-opp.com to get started, but I'd like to reimplement my programming language interpreter so that my OS can run prorgams in my prgramming language.

 # Future Projects